justinchan23/ok-boomer/README.md

 ## Description

 Ok, Boomer is a Phaser.js based multiplayer game (up to 4 players) with a React based controller via mobile devices.

+The controllers will change colors accordingly relative to the character you have been logged into at random.
+A message will be prompt on your controller when you win or lose.

 The goal of the game is to be the last one standing in a battle-royale styled match.

 ## Running The Game